chrisglein/chrisglein.github.io/heist/new-rules.md

 | <img class="token" alt="yellow +1 modifier token" src="rulebook/YellowPlus1.png"/> | <img class="token" alt="yellow +1 modifier token" src="rulebook/YellowPlus1.png"/> | <img class="token" alt="orange -1 modifier token" src="rulebook/OrangeMinus1.png"/> |

 7. For each 2 players in the game (rounded up) add 1 of the token indicated on each space of the heat track.
-8. Shuffle the resource deck.
+8. Shuffle the trick cards and assist cards together to form a resource deck.
-9. Deal each player 6 cards from the resource deck.
+9. Deal each player 5 cards from the resource deck.
 10. Randomly determine a starting player.

 # GOAL